aemarco/aemarcoCore/README.md

 # aemarcoCore

+Nuget: Be aware that the available Nuget package is always a bit behind with changes...

+Usage:

 always use namespace aemarcoCore.Common

-Crawlers:
-in namespace aemarcoCore.Crawler
+Crawlers: in namespace aemarcoCore.Crawler

-Usage:
-Create any Crawler object derived from WallpaperCrawlerBasis and start it.
+Create any Crawler object derived from WallpaperCrawlerBasis and start it or use the WallpaperCrawlerAll which internally use all available crawlers.
 Start(), returns IWallCrawlerResult once completed StartAsync(), fire and forget.
 Events may be used to capture Results.
 StartAsyncTask(), returns Task<IWallCrawlerResult>.